ZonghaoLi777/githubTrending/README.md

 ## Go

+* 【2025-11-11】[opencloud-eu / opencloud](https://github.com/opencloud-eu/opencloud) - 🌤️This is the main repository of the OpenCloud server.
+It contains the golang codebase for the backend services.
 * 【2025-11-10】[kimdre / doco-cd](https://github.com/kimdre/doco-cd) - Docker Compose Continuous Deployment
 * 【2025-11-09】[google / adk-go](https://github.com/google/adk-go) - An open-source, code-first Go toolkit for building, evaluating, and deploying sophisticated AI agents with flexibility and control.
 * 【2025-11-09】[coze-dev / coze-loop](https://github.com/coze-dev/coze-loop) - Next-generation AI Agent Optimization Platform: Cozeloop addresses challenges in AI agent development by providing full-lifecycle management capabilities from development, debugging, and evaluation to monitoring.